gangooteli/Variational_AutoEncoder_ECG_HeartBeat/README.md

 Create an python environment and install requirements specified in requirements.txt.

 Variational_AutoEncoder_ECG_Final.ipynb is used to perform training and check results.

 Inference.ipynb is used to perform inference on sample RR interval of ECG dataset.

+Save folder contains the saved graph and weights which is being used in Inference.